Mission & Objective

 The new law system allows the choice of either incorporated association or incorporated foundation in establishing a corporate body.
 Our choice was the foundation (not-for-profit type) because it will allow us to continue our current activities with little or no change.
 We are sure that we will be able to better serve general consumers and our members because of enhanced social credibility the incorporation will bring about on us.

-The purpose of this corporate body is to promote, in cooperation with related industries, the voluntary control of radio disturbances emitted from information technology equipment (ITE) on the one hand, and improvement of robustness of ITE against radio disturbances on the other hand, so that the interests of Japanese consumers are protected with respect to anxiety-free use of ITE.
+The purpose of this corporate body is to promote, in cooperation with related industries, the voluntary control of radio disturbances emitted from multimedia equipment (MME) on the one hand, and improvement of robustness of MME against radio disturbances on the other hand, so that the interests of Japanese consumers are protected with respect to anxiety-free use of MME.

-- Formulate basic policies on voluntary control of electromagnetic disturbances emitted by information technology equipment
+- Formulate basic policies on voluntary control of electromagnetic disturbances emitted by multimedia equipment

 - Coordinate the interest of member organizations and liaise with the government and related agencies